php-resque/resque/README.md

 `@see Resque\Event\WorkerAfterForkEvent`

 Dispatched immediately after a job has successfully performed.
-The event contains the instance of `Resque\Job` and the instance of the target class that just performed.
+The event contains the instance of `Resque\Component\Job\Model\Job` and the instance of the target class that just performed.

 Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as failed.